cakephp/docs/fr/orm/query-builder.rst

     // Outputs 29
     echo $results->first()->author->age;

-As seen above the formatters attached to associated query builders are scoped to operate only on the data in the association.
+As seen above, the formatters attached to associated query builders are scoped to operate only on the data in the association.
 CakePHP will ensure that computed values are inserted into the correct entity.

 .. _map-reduce: